ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data is recorded information about something: a measurement, a response, a transaction,

-&nbsp;     a log entry, a sensor reading, or a category assignment.
+&nbsp;     Data is recorded information about something: a measurement, a response, a transaction, a log entry, or a sensor reading.

 &nbsp;   </p>